 The T90Qs are unabashedly of the AirPod school of design.
 It’s unlikely most people would know they’re not Apple’s ubiquitous earbuds.
 Well, unless you go for the black option.

-Even if we assume the UVnano+ works as LG claims . . . were dirty earbuds really that big of a deal?
+Even if we assume the UVnano+ works as LG claims, were dirty earbuds really that big of a deal?
 Is there some kind of ear plague I missed?
 I’ve still got PTSD from the last (and ongoing) plague.
 I guess if this is something you worry about, who am I to judge?
-My current conclusion is: this is a thing LG says they have.
+My current conclusion is that this is a thing LG says it has.
 One more feature on a feature-rich product.

 A more useful feature, usually, is noise canceling.
 The T90Qs have three modes: Off, Ambient Sound, and Noise Canceling.
 These modes work as you’d expect, and similar to how most NC headphones work.
 If you want to hear the world around you, Ambient Sound does that without needing to remove the earbuds.
 There are two sub-modes for this.
 Listening mode just lets in ambient sounds.
 Conversation mode augments voices.